Austin Dillon wins pole for NASCAR Cup Series race

-JOLIET, Ill. — Austin Dillon has won the pole for Sunday’s NASCAR Cup Series race at Chicagoland Speedway.
+Dillon won the pole for Sunday’s NASCAR Cup Series race, and Hemric qualified third.
+According to Dillon, he bonded with his teammate this week by combining for an easy ping-pong victory over Truck driver Brett Moffitt and Austin Peyton, a business manager for Denny Hamlin.

+“You can ask Moffitt next time you see him,” Dillon cracked.
+“It wasn’t much of a match.”

-Dillon recorded a top lap of 176.263 mph in his No. 3 Richard Childress Racing Chevrolet.
+Dillon recorded a fast lap of 30.636 seconds in his Chevrolet.
 It’s the sixth career pole for the 29-year-old Dillon, who is seeking his first Cup Series win since last year’s Daytona 500.

+“You don’t usually see a guy that was 21st and 25th in both practice sessions jump up to the pole but I actually felt really confident in our car in the second practice,” he said.

 Joey Logano, who leads the series standings by one point over Kyle Busch, qualified 19th.